 Pathogenetic pathway for acute rheumatic fever and rheumatic heart disease, with associated risk factors and opportunities for intervention at each step.
 Interventions in parentheses are either unproven or currently unavailable.

 ARF is mainly a disease of children age 5–14 years.
 Initial episodes become less common in older adolescents and young adults and are rare in persons age >30 years.
 By contrast, recurrent episodes of ARF remain relatively common in adolescents and young adults.
-This pattern contrasts with the prevalence of RHD, which peaks between 25 ...
+This pattern contrasts with the prevalence of RHD, which ...